-Issued under the Environmental Protection Act, Cap.20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000.
+(Issued under the Environmental Protection Act, Cap.
+20:05, Laws of Guyana, the Environmental Protection (Amendment) Act, 2005, and the Environmental Protection (Authorisations) Regulations, 2000)

-- 11.5 Label and store in a containment bund which must have an impervious surface all waste oil, used batteries, oily rags, filters and oil containers before being reused or sold to an authorised dealer. - 11.6 Waste oils should be stored on-site until it is ready for reuse.
-Disposal of waste oils shall be done in a manner approved by the EPA. - 11.7 Not undertake any fueling activity inside of the pit.
-All fueling must be done away from mining pit and on a concrete/ impervious surface. - 11.8 Maintain emergency spill cleanup kits on site for response to spills.
+- to drain fuel/lubricants including used oils of any quantity from equipment onto the ground, drains or water ways. - 11.6 Label and store in a containment bund which must have an impervious surface all waste oil, used batteries, oily rags, filters and oil containers before being reused or sold to an authorised dealer. - 11.7 Waste oils should be stored on-site until it is ready for reuse.
+Disposal of waste oils shall be done in a manner approved by the EPA. - 11.8 Not undertake any fueling activity inside of the pit.
+All fueling must be done away from mining pit and on a concrete/ impervious surface.